Great-Lab/Undertale-Controller-Hack-2.0/README.md

 # DISCLAIMER
 `
 This isn't a hack, this is just a tool.
 And I am not responsible for damaging your game.
 Thank you for reading.
+I am also not responsible for your actions using this programs.
 `

 <b>There will be an Deltarune Controller Beta soon.
 So stay tuned!</b>

+<i>Created by Lapide<br>
+@Copyright 2021, All rights reserved.</i>